 Leukodystrophies

-MRI spectroscopy is safe and uses no ionizing radiation
+MRI Spectroscopy is safe and does not use ionizing radiation.

 Conclusion